libp2p/js-libp2p/src/peer-store/README.md

 - Taking into account that the Identify protocol records are directly from the peer, they should be considered the source of truth and weighted accordingly.

 ### Peer Discovery
 - Libp2p discovery protocols aim to discover new peers in the network.
-In a typical discovery protocol, addresses of the peer are discovered along its peer id.
-Once this happens, a libp2p discovery protocol should emit a `peer` event with the information of the discovered peer and this information it added to the PeerStore by libp2p.
+In a typical discovery protocol, addresses of the peer are discovered along with its peer id.
+Once this happens, a libp2p discovery protocol should emit a `peer` event with the information of the discovered peer and this information will be added to the PeerStore by libp2p.

 ### Dialer
-- Libp2p API supports dialing a peer through its `multiaddr`.
-This way, if the node is able to establish a connection with the peer listening on the given `multiaddr`, this peer and its multiaddr should be added to the PeerStore.
+- Libp2p API supports dialing a peer given a `multiaddr`, and no prior knowledge of the peer.
+If the node is able to establish a connection with the peer, it and its multiaddr is added to the PeerStore.
 - When a connection is being upgraded, more precisely after its encryption, or even in a discovery protocol, a libp2p node can get to know other parties public keys.
 In this scenario, libp2p will add the peer's public key to its `KeyBook`.

 ### DHT
-- On some DHT operations, such as finding providers for a given CID, nodes can exchange peer data as part of the query.
-This peer data can include unkwown peers multiaddrs and is also stored on the PeerStore.
+- On some DHT operations, such as finding providers for a given CID, nodes may exchange peer data as part of the query.
+This passive peer discovery should result in the DHT emitting the `peer` event in the same way [Peer Discovery](#peerdiscovery) does.

 ## Retrieving records from the PeerStore